djkram/bts-ingestion-mongo/README.md

 ### Explore the the application

-Open the siglibre-si-workshop on your STS
+Open the https://github.com/djkram/bts-ingestion-mongo on your STS

 ![Dev App](img/env-dev.png)